omonimus1/blog-jade-rubick/content/posts/2021-07-19--how-to-speed-up-hiring/index.md

 We've already optimized the number of steps, and turnaround time.
 The final optimization is to reduce coordination time.

 One way to do this is to pre-schedule your team for interview times, so they're available for a certain number of interviews per week.
 Then you can offer times that are immediate, instead of far off in the future.

+A side benefit of this is that you ensure your interview team is being scheduled a sane amount of time each week.

 Now you're cooking with fire!